 While SSL and TLS serve the same fundamental purpose, there are several key differences that set them apart:

-• SSL: The SSL handshake is more complex and slower.
-It typically requires more roundtrips between the client and server to establish a secure connection.
+SSL: In SSL, the handshake is longer and more complex.
+It usually takes more roundtrips between the client and server before establishing a secure connection.

-• TLS: The TLS handshake, especially in version 1.3, is simplified and faster.
-It requires fewer round trips, reducing latency and improving performance.
+TLS: In TLS, particularly 1.3, this handshake is simpler and faster.
+It requires fewer roundtrips, therefore reducing latency and improving performance.

 Message Authentication:

-• SSL: uses the MAC (Message Authentication Code) for message authentication.
+SSL: uses a MAC message code for message authentication.

-• TLS uses HMAC (hash-based message authentication code), which is more secure and resistant to certain types of attacks.
+TLS uses HMAC, hash-based message authentication code, which is much more secure and denominated to some certain kinds of attacks.

 Alert Protocol:

-• SSL: Has a more limited set of alert messages.
+SSL: Has somewhat limited types of alert messages.

 Record Protocol:

-• SSL: The SSL record protocol is more susceptible to certain attacks, such as padding oracle attacks.
+SSL: The SSL record protocol has weaknesses against padding oracle attacks.

-• TLS: The TLS record protocol includes improvements that make it more resistant to such attacks.
+TLS: The TLS record protocol has added changes to make it more resistant to such attacks.

 Protocol Versions